Josephson Traveling Wave Parametric Amplifiers with Plasma oscillation phase-matching: Simulation

-This way, we obtained overall gain and power in each node n \cite{Pozar:882338, Dixon, Gaydamachenko2022}.
-The obtained gain from the simulations (see Fig. \ref{fig:Gain}) is higher than $15 \textrm{ dB}$ similarly to the CME result in Fig. \ref{fig:Gain_CE} with reflection coefficient not exceeding $-10 \textrm{ dB}$ in the range from $3.5$ to $7 \textrm{ GHz}$.
-Note also that the gain ripple is of the order of $0.1 \textrm{ dB}$, which is negligible compared to, for example, the simulation of a design with periodic variation of the ground capacitance\cite{Gaydamachenko2022}.
-The signal and idler tones increase in an almost exponential manner with the devices length up to $1500$ Josephson junctions (see Fig. \ref{fig:Power_propagation}).
-This suggest that up to this length, phase-matching is achieved (see Eq. (\ref{eq:gain})).
-Then, phase-mismatch develops the optimal length is reached at the $2000$ Josephson junction.
+The agreement with CME is a noteworthy result since the theory does not account for higher harmonics, whose presence reduces the gain\cite{Dixon}.
+Also, the CME theory works within a constant pump approximation whereas the pump along the simulated TWPA slightly decreases.
+We believe that higher harmonics do not play a significant role in performance of proposed design, as they are suppressed by the plasma cut-off, as shown in Fig. \ref{fig:reflect} and demonstrated in Fig. \ref{fig:Power_propagation}.
+Additionally, along with the high gain, the gain ripples are within approximately ~0.1 dB, which is negligible compared to, for instance, simulations of designs with periodic variations in the ground capacitance\cite{Gaydamachenko2022}.
+The signal and idler tones increase in an almost exponential manner with the devices length up to $1000$ Josephson junctions (see Fig. \ref{fig:Power_propagation}).
+This suggests that up to this length, phase-matching is achieved (see Eq. (\ref{eq:gain})).
+Then, phase-mismatch develops and the optimal length is reached at the $1500$ Josephson junction.
 There are several reasons for phase mismatch.
 For example, the phase mismatch depends on the pump amplitude given in Eq. (\ref{eq:b}).
 The pump amplitude decreases as it's energy is transferred to other harmonics (see Fig. \ref{fig:Power_propagation}).
 Therefore, the phase-matching conditions changes with increasing amplifier length.

 Additionally to the phase matching, the transmission cutoff at the plasma frequency prevents the propagation of the pump's second harmonic.
 The oscillations at the frequency $2f_p$ are indeed generated, but they do not propagate.
 The comparison to the homogeneous case, i.e. without any dispersion engineering, is in Fig. \ref{fig:Power_propagation}.
 Note that amplifiers with bandgaps produced by periodic modulation of their parameters \cite{Gaydamachenko2022,Planat2019, Nilsom_Photonic_crystall} exhibit the same feature.
-Indeed, the calculation shows that a low plasma frequency creates a gap similar to a bandgap and frequencies above $17.5$ \textrm{GHz} are completely reflected (see Fig. \ref{fig:reflect}).
-Lower-frequency harmonics are less reflected because they are farther from the frequency gap.
+Indeed, the calculation shows that a low plasma frequency creates a cutoff which plays similar role as a bandgap and frequencies above $17.5$ \textrm{GHz} are completely reflected (see Fig. \ref{fig:reflect}).
+Lower-frequency harmonics are less reflected because they are farther from the frequency cutoff.